The Endless (film): Plot

 Brothers Justin and Aaron Smith receive a video cassette from Camp Arcadia, a group they belonged to as young children.
-The two's recollection of events differ; while Aaron recalls them as a harmless and friendly commune, Justin thinks the group was a UFO death cult.
+The pair's recollection of events differ; while Aaron recalls them as a harmless and friendly commune, Justin thinks the group was a UFO death cult.
 Aaron points out that the video cassette proves the members are still alive.
 Justin, however, is worried that talk of "ascension" may be a code for some future mass suicide.
 Fed up with their inability to make friends or find good jobs since leaving Camp Arcadia, Aaron and Justin decide to return for just one day.

 They head to Camp Arcadia in the backwoods outside of San Diego and receive a friendly welcome.
 None of the members seem to have aged in the decade since their departure.
 Among them, Anna and Lizzy take an interest in Aaron and Justin, respectively.
 While Aaron welcomes the attention, Justin keeps his distance.
 One of the members, Hal, excitedly shows Justin a physics equation he has been working on.
 He says that he cannot explain what it represents, as it would be akin to describing an impossible color.
 However, he hopes that Justin will eventually accept the group's beliefs now that he is older.
 As they participate in various activities, Aaron grows increasingly fond of the camp, and convinces Justin to stay an additional day.

 During one activity, members attempt to win a tug-of-war against a rope that ascends into the night sky.
 Justin says it is held by a member on a ladder but cannot explain how he loses when everyone else is present.
-The brothers separately notice increasingly weird occurrences.
+The brothers separately notice increasingly abnormal occurrences.
 While exploring the woods, Justin becomes convinced an invisible entity is observing him, and it leaves him a photograph of a buoy.
 When pressed for answers, Hal admits to Justin that he knows no more than anyone else.
 His equation is his interpretation of what is happening, and he encourages Justin to find his own answers by following the entity's clues, such as the buoy in the photograph.
 Two moons rise in the sky and Hal explains away the second moon as an atmospheric phenomenon, then says that two moons bring the truth, and three moons signify the ascension.
 Hal tells Justin to come to a conclusion before a third moon rises.